Eruptive mass loss less than a year before the explosion of superluminous supernovae. II. A systematic search for pre-explosion eruptions with VLT/X-shooter: Discussion

 Assuming that these shells were ejected very close to the explosion, they are likely among the last shells expelled and therefore dominated by heavier elements (such as O).
 To set a lower limit on the shell mass, we used the \ion{Mg}{} abundances predicted in the PPI ejection models for H- and He-poor material of \cite{Yoshida2016} for the most massive progenitor stars, corresponding to a number of $X(\rm Mg II) \approx 3.5 \times 10^{-2}$ (see their Fig.~11).
 Under the assumption that all Mg is present as \ion{Mg}{II}, we derive shell masses in the range of $10^{-8} - 10^{-6}~\rm M_{\odot}$.
 Although these values should be considered strict lower limits, they are still very small and inconsistent with the shell masses predicted by PPI models.

 The discrepancy between these estimated mass limits and theoretical predictions may arise from several factors.
 First, the detected shells might not be O-dominated but instead H- or He-dominated.
-To explore this scenario, we adopt the solar abundance of Mg ($X(\rm Mg II) \approx 4 \times 10^{-5}$ by number) as a proxy and derive shell masses of $10^{-5} - 10^{-6}~\rm M_{\odot}$.
+To explore this scenario, we adopted the solar abundance of Mg ($X(\rm Mg II) \approx 4 \times 10^{-5}$ by number) as a proxy and derive shell masses of of $10^{-6} - 10^{-5}~\rm M_{\odot}$.
 While these values are two orders of magnitude higher than those estimated from an O-dominated shell, they remain low.
 In addition, as noted by \citet{Schulze2024} and \citet{Gkini2025}, the shells are unlikely to be H-dominated, since H must have been removed prior to these eruptions.
 This interpretation is further supported by SN\,2018ibb, where the absence of H and He lines throughout the spectral evolution, combined with the presence of prominent O lines, suggests that the CSM shell is indeed O-dominated, with any residual H or He likely confined to much larger radii.

-Alternatively, some of the other assumptions may be invalid, such as spherical symmetry of the shell, the adopted Mg abundance, or the ionization state of Mg (e.g., a significant fraction in \ion{Mg}{III} or higher; \citealt{Tolstov2017}).
-In the absence of a complete physical picture, deriving accurate shell masses therefore remains highly uncertain.
+Alternatively, some of the other assumptions may be invalid, such as spherical symmetry of the shell, the adopted Mg abundance, or the ionization state of Mg (e.g., a significant fraction in \ion{Mg}{III} or higher).
+The latter is particularly important (if not dominant) since the ionization can be strongly influenced by extreme-UV and X-ray emission.
+This is a natural consequence of any circumstellar interaction model, including PPI eruptions \citep[e.g.,][their fig. 13]{Tolstov2017}.
+In this scenario, the inferred shell mass could increase by several orders of magnitude.
+Thus, in the absence of a complete physical model, estimates of the shell mass remain highly uncertain and depends on the underlying mass-ejection mechanism.